laurencedawson/sync-for-reddit/README.md

 	- check share looks good
 	- Check if streamable posts are considered video
 	- Switching between night and day is flickering
+	- Remove all instances of Picasso
+	- Awards and flair wrapper still slow (maybe crashing too)

 ### Post launch
 	- New app icon
 	- Check that analytics is working right...
 	- Enable play store install checker
 	- Enable crashlytics for releases
+	- Look into adding headers with merge adapter